rachelktyjohnson/treehouse-web-project7/README.md

 Validating user input and providing helpful error messages when the user enters invalid information into the form fields.

-## Real-time error messages
+## Real-time AND conditional error messages
-- Added to name field
+- Added to name field (real-time only)
 - Added to email field
 - Added to Activities fieldset
-- Added to credit card info
+- Added to credit card number

-## Conditional error message
+- Added to zip code
-- Email field hint message changes whether the field is valid or empty
+- Added to cvv